sergiomachaca/SergioMachaca/_pages/cv.md

   sidebar: left
 ---

-(Please ignore the placeholder information.
-The updated CV pdf is available for download.)
+This website is under construction.
+The updated PDF of my CV is available for download here.